 Collaborators: David Battisti, Kyle Armour, LuAnne Thompson, Dennis Hartmann, Mike Wallace (University of Washington)

 Unforced climate variability on decadal and longer time scales has garnered

 much attention, both because of its potential predictability and because it often masks the influence of externally forced climate change.
 My work focuses on identifying patterns of sea-surface temperature (SST) variability that are associated with low-frequency climate variability in the Pacific and the Atlantic.
 I am interested in the mechanisms governing this variability, particularly the relative role of air-sea fluxes of heat and momentum on the dynamics of the subpolar ocean gyres and the impact of extratropical heat flux anomalies on the atmospheric circulation.
 The goal of this work is to develop a simple model for the response of the subpolar ocean gyres to atmospheric forcing and use it to make long-term regional climate projections.
 My work also aims to quantify the impacts of different modes of variability on Earth's energy budget and global-mean surface temperature.

 Wills, R.C., T. Schneider, J.M.
 Wallace, D.S.
 Battisti, and D.L.
 Hartmann, 2018: Disentangling global warming, multidecadal variability, and El Niño in Pacific temperatures.
 Geophysical Research Letters, 45, doi:10.1002/2017GL076327.
 [PDF] [SI] [Official version] [Code] [Science Editor's Note] [PCC Research Highlight]

 Wills, R.C., D.S.
 Battisti, D.L.
 Hartmann, and T. Schneider, 2017: Extracting modes of variability and change from climate model ensembles.
 Proceedings of the 7th International Workshop on Climate Informatics: CI 2017, V. Lyubchich, N.C.
 Oza, A. Rhines, and E. Szekely, Eds., NCAR Technical Note NCAR/TN-536+PROC, 25-28.
 [PDF] [Official version]

 Wills, R.C.J., K.C.
 Armour, D.S.
 Battisti, and D.L.
 Hartmann, 2018: Ocean-atmosphere dynamical coupling fundamental to the Atlantic Multidecadal Oscillation.
-Journal of Climate, Revised August 2018.
+Journal of Climate, in press.
 [PDF]

 Zonal variation of P - E